Funnel-web spiders, the most notorious members of our spider fauna, are found in eastern Australia.

 The male factor

-Only male spiders have been responsible for all recorded funnel-web envenomation deaths - why is it so?
-The answer lies in a combination of spider behaviour, venom chemistry, and even colonial politics.
+Only male spiders have been responsible for all recorded funnel-web envenomation deaths – why?
+The answer lies in a combination of spider behaviour, venom chemistry, and even colonial history.

 During the warmer months of the year (November-April) male funnel-webs wander about at night looking for females in their burrows.
 Males wandering in suburban gardens may sometimes become trapped inside houses or garages, especially those with concrete slab foundations where entry points under doors are easily reached.